SSL Services

 HTTPS browsing

-When you access a website that uses the SSL/TLS protocol (and therefore one that has a certificate), you can notice that, in the browser's address bar, the URL starts with https:// instead of http://, often supported by a green icon in the shape of a closed padlock that symbolises secure transmission.
-In this case, in fact, the HTTP protocol is replaced by HTTPS (HTTP over SSL) which becomes the protocol used by the server and the client (browser) to communicate through a secure channel.
+When we access a website that uses the SSL/TLS protocol (and therefore one with a certificate), we can notice that, in the browser's address bar, the URL starts with https:// instead of http://, often accompanied by a green icon in the shape of a closed padlock symbolising secure transmission.
+In this case, the HTTP protocol is replaced by HTTPS (HTTP over SSL) which becomes the protocol used by the server and the client (browser) to communicate through a secure channel.

-SSL Certificates and Google, advantages of positioning your website
+SSL Certificates and Google, advantages in ranking your website

-However, it is important to know that SSL/TLS certificates can also be useful for sites that do not engage in e-commerce and do not necessarily exchange private/sensitive information with users.
-In this regard, Google has published some articles (HTTPS as a ranking signal and Indexing HTTPS pages by default) in which it informs us that using the HTTPS protocol can help to improve the ranking of a site’s search: in other words, a site that uses HTTPS (SSL/TLS certificates) will have a better ranking than a site that does not.
+However, it is important to know that SSL/TLS certificates can also be useful for websites that do not engage in e-commerce and do not necessarily exchange private/sensitive information with users.
+In this regard, Google has published some articles (HTTPS as a ranking signal and Indexing HTTPS pages by default) which inform us that using the HTTPS protocol can help to improve the ranking of a website’s search: in other words, a website that uses HTTPS (SSL/TLS certificates) will have a better ranking than a website that does not.

-Furthermore, from 68 version, Google Chrome will highlight sites that do not use an SSL certificate and therefore allow browsing in HTTP: a site without an SSL certificate, in fact, will be labelled as 'Not Secure' directly in the URL bar.
+Furthermore, from version 68 onwards, Google Chrome will highlight websites that do not use an SSL certificate and that therefore allow HTTP browsing: a website without an SSL certificate will be labelled as 'Not Secure' directly in the URL bar.

-Therefore, having a secure communication becomes an important element, not only for sites that have an operational need, but also for all those for which search engine indexing is crucial, starting from Google.
+Therefore, having secure communication becomes an important element, not only for websites that have an operational need, but also for all those for which indexing in search engines, starting with Google, is crucial.

-Below is a list of what Google recommends for the adoption of the SSL/TLS protocol:
+Below is a list of what Google recommends for the implementation of the SSL/TLS protocol:

 • Define the type of certificate you need: single, wildcard, etc;

-• Use relative URLs for all resources that reside in the same secure domain as the site;
+• Use relative URLs for all resources that reside in the same secure domain as the website;

 • Use the protocol (http or https) in the URLs for all external links;

-• Do not include crawling restrictions in the robots.txt file of your HTTPS site;
+• Do not include crawling impediments in the robots.txt file of your HTTPS website;

-• Allow indexing of your site avoiding using the 'robots' meta tag with 'no-index' content.
+• Allow indexing of your website, avoiding using the 'robots' meta tag with 'no-index' content.

 NOTES

-All our certificates allow you to use applications and tabs on Facebook which, since October 2011, require the HTTPS protocol.
+All our certificates allow the use of applications and tabs on Facebook which, since October 2011, require mandatory HTTPS protocol.

 All SSL certificates, subject to our free technical verification, can also be used for websites not hosted by Hosting Solutions.